 - The deceased's parents or a personal representative

 In most cases, you have just two years from the date of your loved one's passing to file a wrongful death lawsuit.
-If you fail to take legal action within this time frame, you lose the ability to seek a legal remedy.
+If you fail to take legal action within this time frame, you lose the ability to seek a legal and financial remedy for your wrongful death claim.
 However, when a loved one is killed in a personal injury accident, it's important to take action sooner, rather than later—even if you're not in danger of missing the two-year deadline.
 The longer you wait to file a lawsuit, the more you run the risk of crucial evidence being lost or contaminated.
 Don't let this happen to you and your family.

 If You Think You Have a Wrongful Death Case, We Can Help

 A wrongful death settlement or financial award can never replace your lost loved one, but it can soften the financial blow to your family and help balance the scales of justice.
-At Van Sant Law, our skilled attorneys have extensive experience helping the families of wrongful death victims recover much-needed compensation.
-Contact us today to schedule a free initial consultation to find out how we can help with your case.
+At Van Sant Law, our skilled wrongful death attorneys have extensive experience helping victim's recover much-needed compensation.
+Contact us online today or call our office directly at 404.991.5950 to schedule a free initial consultation to find out how we can help with your case.